 Suppose a Facebook friend comments on a status you post and asks how you are feeling.
 If you say you’re feeling better, an insurer who finds that post may argue that your injuries aren’t that serious.

-Even seemingly unrelated, normal posts might be twisted by the insurance companies.
-A photo of a hobby, trip, or special occasion after the accident can be used to make it look like the injury hasn’t affected your life – even if it clearly has.
+Even seemingly unrelated, the insurance companies might twist normal posts.
+A photo of a hobby, trip, or special occasion after the accident can be used to make it look like the injury hasn’t affected your life, even if it clearly has.

 Failing to call an attorney may be the single biggest mistake a car accident victim can make.

 Your insurance adjuster might tell you that you don’t need a lawyer.
 But that’s only because the insurance company doesn’t want you to have one.

 Why?
 It’s bad for their business.
 Studies show that accident victims who hire lawyers get 3.5 times more money than those who don’t.

 Paying out more money in claims may be bad news for the insurance company – but it’s good news for you.
 After all, you want to get the full amount of money you deserve.
 Your recovery depends on it.
 Without a lawyer, you won’t be able to do that.
 Without a lawyer, you’re looking at a huge personal hassle that ends in a lower payout.

 Take care of yourself by making the best choices for your claim.
 Avoid these 10 mistakes and call Console and Associates’ experienced car accident lawyers.

 This article was professionally reviewed by Richard P Console Jr., an attorney licensed to practice in New Jersey, New York, and Pennsylvania.

 Mr. Console has more than twenty-five years of experience practicing personal injury law and successfully resolving vehicle accident claims on behalf of his clients.